Different types of debug

 External debug is usually used when doing chip validation and bring-up, or when working with bare-metal environments.
 Generally, external debug relies on a physical connector, for example JTAG, or Serial Wire Debug (SWD) on the target being debugged.

-External debug also requires a debug adapter to be connected between the target being debugged and the host machine running the debugger.
-The following diagram shows the debug adapter connection between a host machine running a debugger and a debug target:
+External debug also requires a debug probe to be connected between the target being debugged and the host machine running the debugger.
+The following diagram shows the debug probe connection between a host machine running a debugger and a debug target:

 Self-hosted debug occurs when the debugger and the software being debugged run on the same processor.
 A good example is gdbserver, which is used for Linux application debug.
 Gdbserver is a program that runs alongside a Linux application, and allows a debug environment like GDB or the Arm Debugger to debug the application.